artefactual/atom-docs/admin-manual/installation/upgrading.rst

 ==================

 At this point, you should have an |version| functional installation using a fresh database.
-Now we are going to copy the contents of the old uploads directory as well as the database:
+Now we are going to copy the contents of the old uploads and downloads directories, as well as the database:

 1. `rsync <https://rsync.samba.org/>`__ is a robust directory sync solution that we can use to copy the contents of your old uploads directory to the